wiredopposite/XGDTool/README.md

 - ```--quiet```          Disable all logging except for warnings and errors.

 ## Build
-By default this compiles as a GUI, configure with ```cmake -DENABLE_GUI=OFF``` to compile for CLI.
+By default this compiles as a GUI, configure cmake with ```-DENABLE_GUI=OFF``` to compile for CLI.

 ### Windows
-If you have Ninja, Make, or MSVC installed and accessable in your environment's path, things should be fairly simple.
-XGDTool is setup with CMake so that it will automatically download and build all library dependancies with vcpkg, inside the project directory, just by configuring or building the project.
+If you have Ninja, Make, and MSVC installed and accessable in your environment's path, things should be fairly simple.
+CMake has been setup so that it will automatically download and build all dependancies with vcpkg, inside the project directory, just by configuring or building the project.

-The vcpkg toolchain file is linked in CMakeLists.txt already so you don't need to mess with it unless you'd like to use your own.
-In that case, comment out the lines pertaining to vckg at the top of CMakeLists.txt and add your own package manager's toolchain file.
-XGDTool relies on several libraries: lz4, zstd, nlohmann_json, cli11, openssl, curl

-Some other dependancies (attach XBE and OG Xbox title database) are downloaded from github automatically as well, then converted to C headers.
-All this is done just by configuring or building the project with CMake.
-Review the CmakeLists.txt and .cmake files in the cmake directory to see what's going on.

 ### Linux
 This has only been tested with Clang and is still being worked on, in addition to Clang, Make, and Cmake, you'll need to install some other dependancies: